joe-vanleeuwen/theironyard.github.io/source/education/labs/open-source-electronics/index.markdown

 ### Open Source Electronics

 In this class you'll learn about electronics and how to control/program electronic components.
-You'll discover all of the components *that make up a robots*,  how they work, and the goal at the end of the class is for you to have learned enough to **a)** continue to learn about electricity/electronics/programming through online resources, and **b)** be able to build circuits of your own imagination.
+You'll discover all of the components *that make up a robots* and how they work.

+The goal at the end of the class is for you to have learned enough to **a)** continue to learn about electricity, electronics, and programming through online resources, and **b)** be able to build circuits of your own imagination.
 (We won't be making "robots," so if that's what you want to do, join a FIRST Lego League.)

 ---
 <a id="schedule"></a>
-### 2013 Open Source Electronics Schedule
+### 2013 Schedule

-<a href="https://tito.io/the-iron-yard/greenville-labs-build-a-website-september-2013" class="button"> September 10th - October 15th</a>
+<a href="https://tito.io/the-iron-yard/greenville-labs-build-a-website-october-2013" class="button"> Oct.
+3rd - Nov.
+7th</a>

 ---
 <a id="faq"></a>